niuwengang/gnss_ros_gui/README.md

 # gnss_ros_gui
 ## 1. Introduction
-A ros package to visualize gnss messages.
+A ros package to visualize gnss raw messages.
-**Attention:**  the project has not been finished yet.
+**Attention:**  The project has not been finished yet.
 If  having suggestion, please open an issue.

 ![](./pci/ui.png)
 ## 2. Dependencies